 The final step take before filing a product liability claim in Long Beach or elsewhere in California is to establish the entire list of potential defendants in your case.

-A rule of thumb is that you can name every person or business involved in the chain of distribution of a medical device, everyone who was involved in manufacturing, testing, distributing, and selling the products before it ended up in your possession.
+A rule of thumb is that you can name every person or business involved in the chain of distribution of a medical device, and everyone who was involved in manufacturing, testing, distributing and selling the products before it ended up in your possession.

 If you have been injured as a result of using a defective medical device, do not hesitate to consult with an experienced product liability lawyer at the JML Law.